-I would have to make sure it was covered by my insurance, though.
+I would just have to make sure it was covered by my insurance.

 So I made up my mind then and there that I would absolutely do it, because how could I seriously TURN DOWN the option to know the sex of our baby at TEN WEEKS?!
 (Or 12, since they have to mail it to a lab.)

-You see, they would come back with all of these percentages of my baby’s “chance” of having all of the listed diseases/disorders.
+You see, the results would come back in the form of percentages of my baby’s “chance” of having all of the listed diseases/disorders.